Zeyu-Li/blog/_posts/2023-07-15-in-the-metaverse.md

 ### School

 I’m taking a freebie summer course of Phil 120 which is an easy first level logic course.
-Should run into no trouble as I still have to work full time fingers crossed.
+Should run into no trouble as I still have to work full time, fingers crossed.

 ### New resume